Record new U.S. military aid deal for Israel to be signed in days: sources

 Officials say Israel has agreed not to lobby Congress for additional missile defense funds during the life of the new MOU, a pledge expected to be made in a side letter or annex to the agreement.
 But the wording is likely to be flexible enough to allow exceptions in case of a war or other major crisis.

-Barring a last-minute snag, the new agreement is expected to be officially rolled out within days, possibly as early as this week, one source close to the matter said.
+Barring a last-minute snag, the new agreement is expected to be officially rolled out this week, one source close to the matter said.
 Another source familiar with the negotiations confirmed that the signing would be "in the coming days".

-It will not be signed by Obama and Netanyahu, who have had a fraught relationship, but instead by lower-ranking officials, in keeping with the way the two governments have formally sealed previous deals of this type.
+It will not be signed by Obama and Netanyahu, who have had a fraught relationship, but instead by two of their senior aides, in keeping with the way the two governments have formally sealed previous deals of this type.

 Netanyahu gave ground on several major points.
 He conceded to a U.S. demand for a gradual phasing-out of the amount of aid money - now 26.3 percent - that Israel can spend on its own military industries rather than on American products.
 The provision originated in the 1980s to help Israel build up its defense industry, which is now a major global player.